j-julaiti/Extract-article-data-from-Elsevier/README.md

 # Extract-article-data-from-Elsevier
-This is an open source project using API from Elsevier to allow user extract data of research articles, that can be used to analyize a topic by clustering papers into subtopics, analyize trend of the topic by building tempral networks etc.
+This is an open source project using API from Elsevier to allow users to extract data of research articles, that can be used to analyize a topic by clustering papers into subtopics, analyize trend of the topic by building tempral networks etc.

 Usage: